petercpark/The_Uni/Guides/diy.md

-# How to Build your own Uni
+# How to Build Your Own Uni
 ## Step 1: Buy a PCB
 Go to [StenoKeyboard.com](https://www.stenokeyboards.com/) and buy yourself a PCB.
 Cool.
 You are done with this step.